What to expect from the medical textiles industry in coming years?

 1. Maintaining the mechanical properties of these fabrics while making them compostable.

-Entities such as Kingfa Science and Technology, Planet Home, University of West England, Lodz University, etc., are working on enhancing mechanical properties.
+Entities such as Kingfa Science and Technology, Planet Home, the University of the West of England, and Lodz University are working on enhancing mechanical properties.

 1. Upcycling the PPE kits